Kaltsoon/data-management-and-databases/exercises/ld-exercises.md

 ![ER diagram](./assets/ld-task-2-e.png)

 > [!TIP]
-> Even if the `Employee` relationship has a relationship with itself, derive the relations just the same, based on the relationship type.
+> Even if the `Employee` entity has a relationship with itself, derive the relations just the same, based on the relationship type.

 ## Task 3: Translating ER diagrams to relation schemas